orao-network/solana-vrf/callback/README.md

 it's balance will be used to pay request fees and rent:

 -   effective VRF fees can be observed in the VRF's `NetworkState` account
--   the request rent is reimbursed upon fulfill
+-   pending VRF request requires more rent than the fulfilled VRF request, so the extra rent will be reimbursed back to the Client PDA upon fulfill (use the `ReimburseTo` callback directive to override this behavior)

 To fund the client you need to transfer some funds to the Client PDA.
 You can do it directly or via your program's instruction — in fact Solana imposes no